fidlabs/Enterprise-Data-Pathway/README.md

 Current Scope:
 - Any client looking to onboard Enterprise (private/encrypted) datasets to Filecoin can apply to this allocator pathway.
 Because the data coming from an Enterprise client will be private and encrypted, we will focus our diligence efforts on confirming: the GitHub applicant user (KYC), the Data Owner business (KYB), and the Dataset (contents and size).
 - The allocator will manually vet all client applicants and data owners upfront to confirm who they are, what data they are onboarding, how they will prepare the data and which SPs will be involved in onboarding copies of the data.
-- One main assumption is that a storage provider will do most of the work for the actual data owners and act as the ‘client’ in the application process.
+- One main assumption is that likely the lead storage provider will do most of the work for the actual data owners and act as the ‘client’ in the application process.

 Minimum client requirements:
 - At least two sealed copies of a dataset, stored with two separate Storage Provider entities, each in different regional locations.
 - The client must set the retrieval standards upfront.
 If retrieval is required, SP partners need to make data available for retrieval (via an unsealed copy) on the network that can be regularly verified (through the use of manual or automated verification that includes retrieving data over the course of the DataCap allocation timeframe)
-- Clients disclose their storage provider partners upfront or designate an approved network tool they will use for SP selection
+- Clients are required to disclose their storage provider partners upfront or designate an approved network tool they will use for SP selection
 - Clients are required to apply for DataCap using the following GitHub repo LINK (coming soon) which contains questions related to the client role, data preparation, financing, dataset details, and storage provider distribution plan

 Diligence to be completed on clients includes: